 The effectiveness of empiric antimicrobial regimens may be decreased by the emergence of newly recognized pathogens, such as CA-MRSA.
-(See "Epidemiology of methicillin-resistant Staphylococcus aureus infection in adults", section on 'Community-associated methicillin-resistant Staphylococcus aureus'.)
+(See "Methicillin-resistant Staphylococcus aureus (MRSA) in adults: Epidemiology", section on 'Community-associated MRSA infection'.)

 Common pathogens — Although a variety of bacterial pathogens can cause CAP, a limited number are responsible for the majority of cases.
 (See "Epidemiology, pathogenesis, and microbiology of community-acquired pneumonia in adults", section on 'Microbiology'.)

-With respect to patients who require hospitalization but not admission to an ICU, the most frequently isolated pathogens are S. pneumoniae, respiratory viruses (eg, influenza, parainfluenza, respiratory syncytial virus), and, less often, M. pneumoniae, H. influenzae, C. pneumoniae, and Legionella (table 2).
+With respect to patients who require hospitalization but not admission to an ICU, the most frequently isolated pathogens are S. pneumoniae, respiratory viruses (eg, influenza, parainfluenza, respiratory syncytial virus, rhinovirus), and, less often, M. pneumoniae, H. influenzae, and Legionella spp (table 2).

 The distribution is different in patients with CAP who require admission to an ICU.
-S. pneumoniae is most common but Legionella, gram-negative bacilli, Staphylococcus aureus, and influenza are also important (table 2).
+S. pneumoniae is most common, but Legionella, gram-negative bacilli, S. aureus, and influenza are also important (table 2).
 Community-associated MRSA typically produces a necrotizing pneumonia with high morbidity and mortality.
 (See "Epidemiology, pathogenesis, and microbiology of community-acquired pneumonia in adults", section on 'S. aureus'.)

-Risk factors for CAP due to gram-negative bacilli include previous antibiotic therapy, prior hospitalization, immunosuppression, pulmonary comorbidity (eg, cystic fibrosis, bronchiectasis, or repeated exacerbations of chronic obstructive pulmonary disease that require frequent glucocorticoid and/or antibiotic use), probable aspiration, and multiple medical comorbidities (eg, diabetes mellitus, alcoholism) [2,20-22].
+Risk factors for CAP due to gram-negative bacilli include previous antibiotic therapy, recent hospitalization, immunosuppression, pulmonary comorbidity (eg, cystic fibrosis, bronchiectasis, or repeated exacerbations of chronic obstructive pulmonary disease that require frequent glucocorticoid and/or antibiotic use), probable aspiration, and multiple medical comorbidities (eg, diabetes mellitus, alcoholism) [2,29-31].
 (See "Epidemiology, pathogenesis, and microbiology of community-acquired pneumonia in adults", section on 'Gram-negative bacilli'.)

-The 2007 Infectious Diseases Society of America/American Thoracic Society (IDSA/ATS) guidelines on the management of CAP recommend empiric antibiotic therapy directed against P. aeruginosa in patients with gram-negative bacilli on Gram stain, since such a regimen will also cover other gram-negative bacilli, such as Klebsiella pneumoniae .
+The 2007 Infectious Diseases Society of America (IDSA)/American Thoracic Society (ATS) guidelines on the management of CAP recommend empiric antibiotic therapy directed against P. aeruginosa in patients with gram-negative bacilli on Gram stain, since such a regimen will also cover other gram-negative bacilli, such as Klebsiella pneumoniae .
 (See "Pseudomonas aeruginosa pneumonia" and "Clinical features, diagnosis, and treatment of Klebsiella pneumoniae infection", section on 'Community-acquired pneumonia'.)